Office: Sellinger Hall, Room 318

 Executive in Residence: Sean P. Keehan

 Economics is a social science that studies choices made by consumers, owners of physical resources, workers, entrepreneurs, corporations, nonprofit institutions, voters, politicians, and bureaucrats.
 The economic way of thinking is a powerful tool that illuminates real-world problems and processes.
-It provides consumers and those in business, government, and nonprofit enterprise with ways to wisely use scarce resources.
+It provides consumers and those in business, government, and nonprofits with ways to wisely use scarce resources.
 Economics also provides the basis for the analysis of many social issues such as poverty, unemployment, environmental decay, and alternative economic systems.
 Because economics stresses the application of logic and reason to the analysis of contemporary and historical aspects of human behavior, economics is an important part of a liberal arts education.

 - Students will demonstrate knowledge of the major concepts, analytical and mathematical tools, and empirical findings in microeconomic and macroeconomic theory.